Diplomatiq/resily/README.md

 \*TypeScript/JavaScript has no _generic_ way of canceling or aborting an executing method, either synchronous or asynchronous. `TimeoutPolicy` runs arbitrary user-provided code: it cannot be assumed the code is prepared in any way (e.g. it has cancel points).
 The provided code _could_ be executed in a separate worker thread so it can be aborted instantaneously by terminating the worker, but run-time compiling a worker from user-provided code is ugly and error-prone.

-On timeout, the Promise returned by the policy's `execute` method is rejected with a `TimeoutException`:
+On timeout, the promise returned by the policy's `execute` method is rejected with a `TimeoutException`:

 ```typescript
 import { TimeoutException, TimeoutPolicy } from '@diplomatiq/resily';